Fixed-Mean Gaussian Processes for Post-hoc Bayesian Deep Learning: Experiments

 \section{Experiments}

-We compare our proposed method, FMGP, with other methods including: last-layer LLA with and without KFAC approximation, ELLA~\cite{deng2022accelerated}, VaLLA~\cite{ortega2024variational}, a mean-field VI fine-tuning approach \cite{deng2023bayesadapter} and SNGP \cite{liu2023simple}.
+We compare our proposed method, FMGP, with other methods including: last-layer LLA with and without KFAC approximation, ELLA~\citep{deng2022accelerated}, VaLLA~\citep{ortega2024variational}, a mean-field VI fine-tuning approach \citep{deng2023bayesadapter} and SNGP \citep{liu2023simple}.
 FMGP and VaLLA use \(100\) inducing points, as in \cite{ortega2024variational}.
+See Appendix~\ref{subsec:ablation_M} for an ablation study on the number of inducing points.
 ELLA employs \(2\,000\) random points and \(20\) random features as in \cite{deng2023bayesadapter}.
-All the timed experiments are executed on a Nvidia A100 graphic card.
-Finally, an implementation of FMGP is publicly available at \url{https://github.com/Ludvins/FixedMeanGaussianProcesses}.
+All the timed experiments are executed on a NVIDIA A100 graphic card.
+Finally, an implementation of FMGP and all other methods is publicly available at \url{https://github.com/Ludvins/BayesiPy}.